blikblum/wc-context/README.md

 ### Features

-&nbsp; &nbsp; ✓ Small and fast<br>
+&nbsp; &nbsp; ✓ Small, fast and flexible<br>
+&nbsp; &nbsp; ✓ No need to dedicated "provider" or "consumer" elements<br>
+&nbsp; &nbsp; ✓ Ability to provide one or more contexts per element<br>
 &nbsp; &nbsp; ✓ Integrates with lit-element and skatejs<br>
+&nbsp; &nbsp; ✓ No Internet Explorer support<br>

 ### Usage

-> Warning: the interface may change in future
+> Warning: the public interface may change in future

 The simplest way to use `wc-context` is through the `withContext` class mixin

 Live examples:
 * lit-element: [version 1](https://codesandbox.io/s/8n89qz95q2) /